keboola/app-gooddata-writer-migrate/README.md

 Application for migrating GoodData writers between project's and regions.
 It migrates all GoodData writers in source project into project where the application is executed.

 - It migrates whole GoodData writer configuration.
-Ids are preserved.
+Ids of configurations are preserved.
-- It migrates the associated GoodData projects with all data.
+- It clones the associated GoodData projects with all data and settings (Dashboards, reports, metrics, data sets).
 - It doesn't migrate GoodData project users
 - It doesn't migrate GoodData writers source data.
 [Project restore](https://github.com/keboola/app-project-restore) should be used for data migration.
 - Application requires token with `admin` privileges